 Louise Marie Roth is Assistant Professor of Sociology at the University of Arizona.

-"This research will be helpful to women if powerful Wall Street management earns of the findings and takes action."--Mary Whaley, Booklist
+"This research will be helpful to women if powerful Wall Street management learns of the findings and takes action."--Mary Whaley, Booklist

 "This book reveals that we still have a long way to go regarding gender equality. . . .
 While blatant discrimination based on gender and race has virtually disappeared in politically correct American businesses, a more subtle ad widespread discrimination remains. . . .
 This readable account concludes by offering recommendations to help businesses come an even longer way toward true gender equality."--Library Journal